 - Observe facial expressions and body language.
 These might be different from your customs and they can help you understand what is being said or if you are saying anything that is strange to others.

 - Turn on the transcripts or closed captions on videos.
 Reading English as you hear it helps with pronunciation and understanding accents.
 But be careful, not all captioning is accurate – you will soon work out which ones don’t make sense.

 - Conversation with English speakers helps to sharpen your understanding and to get used to the speed and tempo of language.

 - Ask about strange sayings or jokes.
 If you hear something you don’t understand, don’t be afraid to ask someone to explain it.

 - Use an audio recorder (ask for permission first), then review later in your own time with a dictionary.

-- Make sure to read the course material from vUWS readings and references before the lectures and tutorials.
+- Make sure to read the program material from vUWS readings and references before the lectures and tutorials.
 This can make it easier to understand.
 (First language – Mandarin Chinese)

 - Listen to the news in English.
 Watch movies to understand the flow of English.
 Speak English to people at home – it doesn’t matter if it’s not perfect, you need to practise to improve.

 - Learning to be more relaxed helps, because when you’re not focused on how scared or anxious you are, you can listen better and are not too shy to make your voice heard.

 - Surround yourself in the English language.
 Listen to English.
 Speak English.
 Study in English.
 Practise this as much as you can.
 It becomes much easier and faster if you do this.
 (First language - Sinhalese)